ibm-cloud-docs/databases-for-postgresql/connecting-external.md

 Field Name|Description
 ----------|-----------
 `authentication`|Basic authentication information: username, password, and auth type.
 `certificate`|A self-signed certificate that is used to confirm that an application is connecting to the appropriate server.
-This is base64 encoded.
+It is base64 encoded.
 You need to decode the key before using it.
-`composed`|The URI to be used when connecting to the service.
+`composed`|The URI used for connecting to the service.
 Includes the schema (`postgres:`), admin user name and password, host name of server, port number to connect to, database name and "?sslmode=verify-full" to enable SSL connections and verify the server.
 `database`|The default database created at deployment provision.
 `hosts`|The hostname and port of the deployment.
 `path`|The path to the default database on the deployment.